SidKwok/template-rwb/README.md

 ### Router

 You can use v3 or v4 as your router, and both of them support async router!
-We use [`loadable-components`](https://github.com/smooth-code/loadable-components) to split router into several chunk.
-It's an awesome Higher-Order-Component!
-It can not only split router for react, but also every single component you have.
-It can even enable hot-reload for async components (noted that [`react-loadable`](https://github.com/thejameskyle/react-loadable) can't do that, and it is not designed to solve this issue)!
-Do whatever you want to make your app neat!
-If you like this component, please give author a star!
+We use [`React.lazy`](https://reactjs.org/docs/code-splitting.html#suspense) to split router into several chunk.

 ### Redux